Table of Contents

 With world-leading fulfilment capabilities, including an an advanced fulfilment platform, ShipBob reduces the stress of selling on Amazon, so you can focus on other aspects of your business.

 Here are some of the selling, fulfilling, and shipping solutions that ShipBob offers for merchants that need help managing a multichannel ecommerce business.

-With ShipBob, you can fulfill Amazon FBM orders globally in the United States, Canada, Mexico, Australia, United Kingdom, Germany, France, Spain, Italy, and Poland.
+With ShipBob, you can fulfil Amazon FBM orders globally in the United States, Canada, Mexico, Australia, United Kingdom, Germany, France, Spain, Italy, and Poland.
 As a value-added service, ShipBob also offers FBA prep services for brands shipping at least 400 orders/month through ShipBob.

-Multichannel fulfillment with ShipBob is affordable, too, as not having to do any shipping ourselves enables us to keep low overhead, and ShipBob’s transparent pricing across channels provides even more cost-savings.”Nathan Garrison, Co-Founder and CEO of Sharkbanz
+Multichannel fulfilment with ShipBob is affordable, too, as not having to do any shipping ourselves enables us to keep low overhead, and ShipBob’s transparent pricing across channels provides even more cost-savings.”Nathan Garrison, Co-Founder and CEO of Sharkbanz

 Selling on marketplaces is challenging enough, and ShipBob’s ability to service both D2C and B2B has enabled us to build more consistent procedures and practices across our different sales channels.”Stephanie Lee, COO at PetLab